vovapasko/dmc-front/Welcome file.md

 # Welcome to DMC-FRONT!

 Hi!
-This is the documentation for updating, configuration,
+This is the documentation for updating, configuration and maintaining the crm system.

 # Files